if-ai/IF_prompt_MKR/README.md

 Use this Flags on  the Flags.txt

---chat --model-menu --model IF_PromptMKR_GPTQ --loader exllama_hf --chat --no-stream --extension superbooga api --listen-port 7861 --listen
+--model-menu --model IF_PromptMKR_GPTQ --loader exllama_hf --chat --no-stream --extension superbooga api --listen-port 7861 --listen

 you need
 api --listen-port 7861 --listen